wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 than round one.
 Two reasons: the constraints more more varied, and (unlike in round one) we have to worry about cleaning up any side effects we cause.

-We're going to lean on our state log heavily while cleaning up side effects.

 Let's write a helper function for inverting `r1` to find the message word that produces a given state.
 We'll feed it with the index of the message word, plus the `leftrotate` shift amount for the given step.
 It can get everything else